Integrations

-In this guide we cover how to configure email channels in Knock.
+Learn more about how to configure your email channels in Knock.

 Knock email channel configurations support a number of settings.
-These include include email-specific fields (such as cc, bcc, and reply-to) as well as JSON overrides to be pass in API calls to the configured provider's API endpoints.
+These include email-specific fields (such as cc, bcc, and reply-to) as well as JSON overrides to be passed in API calls to the configured provider's API endpoints.

 Configuring email settings

-The cc, bcc, and reply-to fields can be found at the bottom of the channel environment configuration modal's "Settings" tab.
-The JSON overrides field can be found under the "Overrides" Tab.
+• At the channel level.
+The to, cc, bcc, and reply-to fields can be found in the "Overrides" section of the channel's "Settings" tab.

 All email configuration fields support Liquid usage.
 You will be able to use any variables available in your workflow trigger payloads, as well as system variables such as the current workflow, activities, and any other variables you have access to when building templates.